Skip to content

 And if my son or Daniel Herzog end up hiring Willem Dafoe instead of me for some future film project they do together, there will be hell to pay.

-And, of course, my wife Ann ’85, who I was introduced to by Dr. Randall when he suggested she take a writing class I was teaching after I graduated.
+And, of course, my partner Ann ’85, who I was introduced to by Dr. Randall when he suggested she take a writing class I was teaching after I graduated.
 That’s right: She was a student and I was a teacher.
 It wasn’t the impeachable offense then that it’s become now.
 Besides, we didn’t start dating each other until after the semester was over.
 Ogling, yes.
 Dating, no. Dr. Randall attended our wedding several years later.
 Talk about lifelong Emerson connections.

 Q. Any advice you’d give today’s Emerson students?